 Furthermore, the country went through a decade-long civil war, which ended in 2008.
 Causes of the conflict were:

-– Fastly growing population which resulted in degradation of the environment and scarcity of resource; – Inequality in the society which furthermore contributed to unfair access to natural resources; – Limited access to education which additionally contributes to unemployment; – Limited job opportunities outside the urban centers; – Failures of Nepal’s back then monarchical government (Schweithelm, Kanaan, and Yonzon 2006, vi).
+– A fastly growing population which resulted in degradation of the environment and scarcity of resource; – Inequality in the society which furthermore contributed to unfair access to natural resources; – Limited access to education which additionally contributes to unemployment; – Limited job opportunities outside the urban centers; – Failures of Nepal’s back then monarchical government (Schweithelm, Kanaan, and Yonzon 2006, vi).

 RESOURCE CONFLICTS IN NEPAL